asherpisu/FinalProject/README.md

 ## High-Level Overview

 This is an attempt to recreate Noita's particle simulation in Java.
-I'm using a similar approach to other people's projects attempting the same, by using cellular automata to manage interactions between particles.
+I'm using a similar approach to former attempts by using cellular automata to manage interactions between particles.

 ## Program Structure